sebastian-hofstaetter/colberter/README.md

 **Please cite our work as:**
 ````
 @article{Hofstaetter2022_colberter,
- author = {Sebastian Hofst{\"a}tter and Khattab, Omar and Althammer, Sophia and Sertkan, Mete and Hanbury, Allan},
+ author = {Sebastian Hofst{\"a}tter and Omar Khattab and Sophia Althammer and Mete Sertkan and Allan Hanbury},
  title = {Introducing Neural Bag of Whole-Words with ColBERTer: Contextualized Late Interactions using Enhanced Reduction},
  publisher = {arXiv},
  url = {https://arxiv.org/abs/2203.13088},